Updated December 4, 2014

 - The EarthCube conceptual design project, Enterprise Architecture for Transformative Research and Collaboration Across the Geosciences by Ilya Zaslavsky et al. (San Diego Supercomputer Center lead)

-A second round of EarthCube proposals for RCNs and Building Blocks is due in May of 2014, and Esri will continue to be involved with additional planned collaborations.
+Esri will continue to be involved with additional planned collaborations as new rounds of EarthCube proposals for RCNs and Building Blocks are funded.
 These include work with academic scientists to leverage and enhance our open-source GeoPortal server for supporting multiple ontology searches and for showing relationships beyond just digital data archives (i.e., relationships among people, institutions, models, workflows, etc.).
+Chief Scientist Dawn Wright is an active member of the Liaison Team within EarthCube Governance.

 This American Geophysical Union article also provides an excellent overview of the EarthCube vision.